 At its meeting on 6 February, the Committee agreed to undertake some work on pay in Scotland.
-The purpose of this paper is to seek agreement on the Committee’s approach to this work.

 The issue of pay in Scotland was last considered by the Finance Committee in 2009 when the session 3 Finance Committee reported on various aspects of public sector pay including the process for approving pay proposals, the negotiating machinery across the public sector and the pay policy for senior appointments.

 Employment in Scotland comprises of public sector employment (20.7 %) and private sector employment (79.3 %) as of September 2018.
 In February 2019, the unemployment rate in Scotland fell over the quarter to 3.5% whilst for the UK as a whole it is 4.0%.
 Employment increased by 0.6 percentage points to 75.5%, just below the UK wide figure of 75.8% .

 Earnings in Scotland compared to the rest of the UK